CatLover248/DiscordSpammer/README.md

 # DiscordDestroyer
-To Spam my annoying irl classmates
+To Spam my irl classmates
 Enjoy using it to troll!